mttcabral/fii-data-collector/README.md

 This repository was made to handle a scientific initiation project.

 In Portuguese, *FII* stands for "*Fundos de Investimento Imobiliário*".
-It's like Real estate investment trusts (**REIT**).
+It's like Real Estate Investment Trusts (**REIT**), but is from Brazil.
 Although the documentation is in English, a fraction of the given name it's in Portuguese, because of the differences between US REIT and Brazil *FII*.

 Name of the student: Mateus M. A. Cabral
 Email of the student: mateuscabralalves@outlook.com